Edward Rochester

 Edward Fairfax Rochester (often referred to as Mr Rochester) is a character in Charlotte Brontë's 1847 novel Jane Eyre.
 The brooding master of Thornfield Hall, Rochester is the employer and eventual husband of the novel's titular protagonist, Jane Eyre.
 He is regarded as an archetypal Byronic hero.

+Actors who have portrayed Rochester on screen include Orson Welles (1943), Stanley Baker (1956), Timothy Dalton (1983), William Hurt (1996), Ciarán Hinds (1997), Toby Stephens (2006) and Michael Fassbender (2011).

 In Jane Eyre

 Edward Rochester is the oft-absent master of Thornfield Hall, where Jane Eyre is employed as a governess to his young ward, Adèle Varens.
 Jane first meets Rochester while on a walk, when his horse slips and he injures his foot.
 He does not reveal to Jane his identity and it is only that evening back at the house that Jane learns he is Mr Rochester.